robertomessabrasil/jwatch/README.md

   JWatch uses the oberver pattern to handle various types of events in java code.

   The following items are necessary to use JWatch in you java code:
-  1. Create events with appropriate data
+  1. Create events with appropriate attributes and methods
   2. Create listeners to consume those events
   3. Subscribe the listeners in your observer
   4. Publish the events in your code